Also known as:

 Exposure to job hazards

-Want to pursue a career as a mental health counselor?
+Want to pursue a career as Mental Health Counselor?
 Create a job alert, and get new job listings in your area sent directly to you.

 Plan or conduct programs to prevent substance abuse or improve community health or counseling services.